lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-b-d-a-specifier-for-a-rest-parameter.md

 - `&allow-other-keys` does not take in another argument like `t`, rather it's presence is all that is required.
 - `&allow-other-keys` together with `&rest` is what is allowing us to take in any arguments as long as they are in keyword value pairs.
 - If `&key` was not specified, then we would not need `&allow-other-keys` for `&rest` to be able to take in more arguments.
 Like we see in the first set of examples.
 - It is **not possible** to both have a lambda list which defines keys (keyword value pairs) and takes in an unspecified number of arguments with `&rest` unless those arguments have corresponding keys.
+- The rest parameter includes all non required parameters which means that it includes the key parameters' arguments.
+Take a look at the example how the pair `:c 3` is both used in the list as `c` and as the first value in `rest`, that's why the resulting list includes it twice: `(1 2 3 (:C 3 ... ))`.

 In short:
 - If the key parameter was specified: all arguments taken in by the rest parameter must be keyword value pairs